Enjoy The Best Saugatuck Restaurants & Artisans

 4. Hit the Street Again | Taste Your Way Through Town

 Head back out to visit Wine Sellers.
 New owner, Michael Gustaitis, brings experience and his Level III Advanced Sommelier certification to this well-stocked wine store.
 You’re sure to find exactly the right bottle to have in your room later on.
-Taste if you can, and take in Michael’s knowledge and passion.
+Taste … and take in Michael’s knowledge and passion.
 Browse Michigan’s explosion of micro-brews.
 Peruse the selection of glasses, decanters, cigars, fine cheeses and chocolates.
-A few chocolate truffles may be just the right finishing touch for a picnic at the beach on Sunday.
+Continue sampling at Round Barn, Tabor Hill, and Fenn Valley tasting rooms.

 5. One of the Real Reasons For This Vacation | Time To Experience Food From Julee Rosso

 Every Thanksgiving, your entire meal is made from her recipes.
 Your copy of The Silver Palate Cookbook is dog eared, stained and tattered.
 You’re a long time fan of Julee Rosso’s award winning work.
-Now, you get to eat at her Inn.
+Now, you’re at Wickwood Inn.
 You decide to bring a bottle of wine you just bought.
 It will be perfect with the Smoky Potato and Arugula Soup.
 The selection of Salumi, Soppressetta and Prosciutto is impressive.
 When you taste the Spiced Parmesan Roasted Cauliflower, you know you need the recipe.
 The Yellow and Red Heirloom Tomato Bruschetta with Burratta is beautiful and delicious.
 The flatbread with Pepperade, Mozzerella and Paremsan Shards is something you can’t wait to make at home.

 6. Kick Off Your Shoes At Oval Beach | Sunset Stroll Along Sweetwater